-Athlete: Any Person who participates in sport at the international level (as defined by each International Federation), the national level (as defined by each National Anti-Doping Organization, including but not limited to those Persons in its Registered Testing Pool), and any other competitor in sport who is otherwise subject to the jurisdiction of any Signatory or other sports organization accepting the Code.
+Athlete: Any Person who participates competes in sport at the international level (as defined by each International Federation), or the national level (as defined by each National Anti-Doping Organization, including but not limited to those Persons in its Registered Testing Pool), and any other competitor in sport who is otherwise subject to the jurisdiction of any Signatory or other sports organization accepting the Code.
 All provisions of the Code, including, for example, Testing, and therapeutic use exemptions must be applied to international- and national-level competitors.
 Some National Anti-Doping Organizations may elect to test and apply anti-doping rules to recreational-level or masters competitors who are not current or potential national caliber competitors.
 National Anti-Doping Organizations are not required, however, to apply all aspects of the Code to such Persons.
-Specific national rules may be established for Doping Control for non-international-level or non-national-level competitors without being in conflict with the Code.
+Specific national rules may be established for Doping Control for non-international-level).
+An Anti-Doping Organization has discretion to apply anti-doping rules to an Athlete who is neither an International-Level Athlete nor a National-Level Athlete, and thus to bring them within the definition of "Athlete."
+In relation to Athletes who are neither International-Level nor National-Level Athletes, an Anti-Doping Organization may elect to: conduct limited Testing or no Testing at all; analyze Samples for less than the full menu of Prohibited Substances; require limited or no whereabouts information; or not require advance TUEs.
+However, if an Article 2.1, 2.3 or 2.5 anti-doping rule violation is committed by any Athlete over whom an Anti-Doping Organization has authority who competes below the international or non-national-level competitors without being in conflict withnational level, then the Consequences set forth in the Code (except Article 14.3.2) must be applied.
 Thus, a country could elect to test recreational-level competitors but not require therapeutic use exemptions or whereabouts information.
-In the same manner, a Major Event Organization holding an Event only for masters-level competitors could elect to test the competitors but not require advance therapeutic use exemptions or whereabouts information.
-For purposes of Article 2.8 (Administration or Attempted Administration) and for purposes of anti-doping information and education, any Person who participates in sport under the authority of any Signatory, government, or other sports organization accepting the Code is an Athlete.
+In the same manner, a Major Event Organization holding an Event only for masters level competitors could elect to test the competitors but not require advance therapeutic use exemptions or whereabouts information.
+For purposes of Article 2.8 (Administration or Attempted Administration) and Article 2.9 and for purposes of anti-doping information and education, any Person who participates in sport under the authority of any Signatory, government, or other sports organization accepting the Code is an Athlete.